 How can I help my child be healthy in the future?

-You can help your child be healthy by showing your child how to make healthy lifestyle choices, including being physically active, eating a healthy diet, and staying at a healthy weight.
-A healthy lifestyle can help your child from becoming overweight or obese and having type 2 diabetes later on.
+You can help your child be healthy by showing your child how to make healthy lifestyle choices, including being physically active, limiting screen time in front of the TV or video games, eating a healthy diet, and staying at a healthy weight.

 Points to Remember